UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard/reports/m3_reflection.md

   - The bar chart is now sorted in ascending order to adhere to DSCI_531 best practices
   - Summary card padding has been adjusted to be more compact
   - Starting year is now 2000 by default (as this is the inflection point where most countries in the dataset have available data)
+  - Added a collapsable "About" button to give the sidebar a more clean appearance.
+When the button is clicked, more details about the project appear.
   - Minor padding / font size adjustments

 ## Impending Implementations